-The Reset Register is a Test Data Register used to reset the part.
+Reset Register The Reset Register is a Test Data Register used to reset the part.
 Since the AVR tri-states Port Pins when reset, the Reset Register can also replace the function of the unimplemented optional JTAG instruction HIGHZ.

 A high value in the Reset Register corresponds to pulling the External Reset low.
 The part is reset as long as there is a high value present in the Reset Register.
-Depending on the Fuse settings for the clock options, the part will remain reset for a Reset Time-Out Period (refer to Clock Sources) after releasing the Reset Register.
-The output from this Data Register is not latched, so the Reset will take place immediately, as shown in the figure below.
+Depending on the Fuse settings for the clock options, the part will remain reset for a Reset Time-Out Period (refer to "Clock Sources" on page 36) after releasing the Reset Register.
+The output from this Data Register is not latched, so the Reset will take place immediately, as shown in Figure 123.

-Figure 29-4 Reset Register
+Figure 123.
+Reset Register